VoicefulBread66/scw-lib-js/README.md

 Hex16
 - Generates a random 16-digit hexadecimal code
 # copyright
-This is copyrighted by Samuel Craig Wu, 2019.
+This is copyrighted by VoicefulBread66, 2019.
 Any use of this must include credit to the rightful owner.